About

 D'Addario Select Jazz Mouthpiece, D7M

-D'Addario Select Jazz Filed Reeds, Size 2H
+D'Addario Select Jazz Reeds, Size 2H

 Baritone